 Nest thermostat settings

 You’ll notice some settings are easy to change, and we’ve provided step-by-step instructions here.
 For more complex options, we’ve provided links to detailed instructions.

 Here's what to expect for each option in the settings menu:

 Note: If you have a Nest Learning Thermostat, you'll find the thermostat schedule in the Quick View menu instead.

-Select Schedule to see the temperature schedule that your thermostat is currently set to.
+Select Schedule to check the temperature schedule that your thermostat is currently set to.
 You can set a new schedule or edit your current one.

 History (Nest Thermostat E)